#DÉFILÉ

 Installation version of #DÉFILÉ premiered in 2017.

-#DÉFILÉ is a large format audiovisual installation featuring a structure in the form of an Internet browser suspended against a building.
-Its first public presentation was held during Signal festival in Prague, Czech Republic, in October 2013.
+#DÉFILÉ is an audiovisual installation that presents a structure resembling an Internet browser suspended against a building.
+Its debut took place during the Signal festival in Prague, Czech Republic, in October 2013.

-#DÉFILÉ begins with a preface in the form of text, read by a digital voice as it appears on screen, and takes on a visual progression through the giant web browser and building, which are used to support the projection.
-Following the logic of an essay that is visual rather than written, the video that recreates the installation returns to this technique of digital collage used abundantly in #DÉFILÉ, creating a hybrid object that is both a documentation of the installation in situ and a film in itself.
+The journey of #DÉFILÉ begins with a preface conveyed through text, read by a digital voice as it unfolds on the screen.
+This introduction sets the stage for a visual progression that unfolds within the giant web browser and the supporting building, serving as a canvas for the projection.
+Inspired by the logic of a visual essay, the video presentation of the installation seamlessly blends digital collage techniques, showcasing the hybrid nature of #DÉFILÉ.
+It serves as both a documentation of the installation in its original setting and a captivating standalone film.

 Original architectural installation in Prague ↓